 Well, I think you are absolutely right.

-You make a brilliant point that, you know, in all of this overheated rhetoric on Russia collusion, um, if they get one point right in a minor way, they somehow assume that the entire narrative is accurate.
+You make a brilliant point that, you know, in all of this overheated rhetoric on Russia collusion, if they get one point right in a minor way, they somehow assume that the entire narrative is accurate.

-Um, and that's just simply, you know, not the case.
+And that's just simply, you know, not the case.

 And I think we need to call them out on it.

-And I think you're also correct uh that this raises all sorts of questions about all sorts of issues that come up.
+And I think you're also correct that this raises all sorts of questions about all sorts of issues that come up.

 We know who funded it.

-We know that Steele, this ex-British intelligence officer that wrote it, uh, doesn't really have any backup evidence.
+We know that Steele, this ex-British intelligence officer that wrote it, doesn't really have any backup evidence.

 He just sort of puts this stuff in the dossier.

-It's uncorroborated, it's unverified, it's falacious, as James Comey said.
+It's fallacious, as James Comey said.

-And what I think, Jonathan, we need to do is Democrats need to call out Democrats Who are doing this stuff?
+And what I think, Jonathan, we need to do is Democrats need to call out Democrats who are doing this stuff.

-If they are serious about manipulation of our political system, they should be calling out these uh operatives who did this.
+If they are serious about manipulation of our political system, they should be calling out these operatives who did this.

 And by the way, these operatives then should not be hired by other Democrats to work on any other campaigns because this should not be acceptable political behavior.

-Who is uh investigated by Mueller and all this stuff came out?
+Well, what about the fact that Paul Manafort, right, who was investigated by Mueller and all this stuff came out?

 And was it this tampering with an election?

-Absolutely it was.
+Absolutely, it was.

-Um, and and look, I said from the very beginning, um, you know, in January 2017, where all this stuff was swirling.
+And look, I said from the very beginning, you know, in January 2017, when all this stuff was swirling, if we're going to investigate Russia and their involvement politically, let's do all of it.

 In other words, this is Putin's investment fund.